The Atheist Bible, CC-BY Fabian M. Suchanek

 in Saratov/Russia

-We have already discussed that most religions offer explanations as to why there is so much suffering in this world: it is a test for the afterlife, it is part of God’s plan, it is a result of bad karma, etc..
-We have also not withheld our criticism of this scheme: by explaining the suffering in this world as something ultimately good or something ultimately justified, believers accept rather than oppose it.
+We have already discussed that most religions offer explanations as to why there is so much suffering in this world: It is a test for the afterlife, it is part of God’s plan, it is a result of bad karma, etc..
+We have also not withheld our criticism of this scheme: By explaining the suffering in this world as something ultimately good or something ultimately justified, religions accept rather than oppose it.

-The BJW generally correlates with religiousness3130, with God being one of the assumed sources of justice32.
-The BJW is thus, for some believers, a coping strategy to deal with difficult life events, or suffering in this world in general.
+The BJW generally correlates with religiousness5150, with God being one of the assumed sources of justice52.
+The BJW is thus, for some believers, a coping strategy to deal with difficult life events or suffering in this world.

 Religion complements the BJW by other strategies to reinterpret negative life events as ultimately helpful.
-For example, a major life crisis can be viewed as an opportunity for spiritual growth, a crisis can be attributed to a loving God who is trying to teach the individual a valuable lesson, and a tragedy can be perceived as part of a larger, mysterious, but ultimately benevolent plan1.
+For example, a major life crisis can be viewed as an opportunity for spiritual growth, attributed to a loving God who is trying to teach the individual a valuable lesson, or perceived as part of a larger, mysterious, but ultimately benevolent plan53.
 Religion can also provide role models of persons suffering with the same or similar problems (illustrated in religious scriptures)2.

 Should some person cause so much harm that even the “grand cosmic plan” cannot justify it, the major religions promise justice in the afterlife.
-In the Abrahamic religions, God punishes the wrongdoers in Hell after their death.
+In the Abrahamic religions, God punishes the wrongdoers in Hell upon their death.
 In the Indian religions, the role is taken by karma — bad deeds will entail suffering in the coming life.
-In the Chinese religions, an abstract entity called Heaven watches over injustices, and acts accordingly.
-Should an injustice happen, and should the perpetrator slip away, believers know that the last word has not been spoken.
+In the Chinese religions, an abstract entity called Heaven watches over injustices and acts accordingly.
+Thus, should an injustice happen, and should the perpetrator slip away, believers know that the last word has not been spoken.
 They can trust that the perpetrator will find their just fate in this life or the next.
-Believers are thus reassured that any harm in this world is either justified or will be punished in the hereafter.
-They can have confidence that all suffering will eventually find a “happy ending”.
+In this way, believers are reassured that any harm in this world is either justified or will be punished in the hereafter.
+They can have confidence that all suffering will eventually find a “happy ending”54.

 All of these considerations do not mean that religion encourages us to stand by when injustice happens.
 On the contrary, many religions incorporate a strong component of outreach to those in distress.
-But religion does provide people with strategies to deal with suffering, loss, and injustice that we cannot counter — and such strategies are one of the ingredients of a happy life.
-They are also assumed to have a positive effect on health: The coping strategies that religion provides increase the frequency of positive emotions and may thus reduce the likelihood that stress will result in emotional disorders.2
+But religion also provides people with strategies to deal with situations where this outreach fails, i.e., with situations of suffering, loss, and injustice — and such strategies are one of the ingredients of a happy life2.

 And Atheists?